 Submit Server

 The submit server is a collection of Java programs that allows students to turn in files.
 Any type of file, MS Word documents, binary, zip, text, Java program, etc, may be turned in.
-Multiple files may be turned; the size of each file is limited.
+Multiple files may be turned.
 The submit server is like a simple ftp client and server with some helpful management features.
-Feedback concerning the status of the submissions is given over the WWW.
+The most important ones are consistency and infallibility.
+Feedback concerning the status of the submissions is given publically on the WWW on the acknowledgement pages.
+Submitters should check these pages to avoid common user errors.

 Submission parameters may go into the files being submitted.
 Using a header like this: